Quick Summary

 This feedback loop is complete now, so teams can rely on data to make decisions and improve the application for the next release.

-Organizations trying to simplify software delivery get many advantages from the DevOps cycle.
-DevOps enables faster, more reliable, and scalable software releases, better collaboration, automated processes, and faster feedback.
+The DevOps cycle offers many advantages to organizations that want to simplify software delivery.
+It enables faster, more reliable, and scalable software releases, better collaboration, automated processes, and faster feedback.

 DevOps also eliminates centralized departments that separate the development and operations teams.
 Hence, it enables smooth communication between developers and operation teams and performs faster detection of issues.
 Doing it this way results in a faster issue resolution and a more stable product.